raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 We _know_ that eight queens on the same row are not going to work.
 No two queens can be on the same column or row.
 So what we really want are all the combinations of eight queens that don't share a column or row.
 In other words, every queen will have a unique column and a unique row.

 Let's start with the unique rows.
 Every time we generate a set of queens, one will be on row `0`, one on row `1`, one on row `2`, and so forth.
-Same goes for the columns.
+So since we're always going to end up with a queen on row `0`, another on row `1` and so Same goes for the columns.
 To do this, we'll need to be able to generate the [permutations] of the numbers from `0` to `7`.

 [permutations]: https://en.wikipedia.org/wiki/Permutation